Skip Global navigation and goto content

 unknown vaccinations status

-The number of varicella cases reported in September 2024 increased from the previous month and was below the previous 5-year average.
+The number of varicella cases reported in December 2024 increased from the previous month and was above the previous 5-year average.
 Due to robust vaccination programs, there is no longer discernable seasonality for varicella cases in the United States.

 *CDC MMWR report year

 People with shingles infection can transmit the virus that causes varicella to people without immunity.
-In September, 1 case reported having contact with someone diagnosed with shingles during their exposure period.
+In December, 11 cases reported having contact with someone diagnosed with shingles during their exposure period.

 In 2024, the majority of adults aged 19 years and older with varicella were not up-to-date on their varicella vaccinations or had unknown vaccination status.
 Although individuals who have been vaccinated can still develop varicella, complete and timely vaccination remains the best way to prevent varicella and severe complications.